FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

-Tab showing and closing actions generally should be embedded within an event handler for that tab, as rendering doesn\'t occur immediately after the code is read.
+Tab showing and closing actions generally should be embedded within an event handler for that tab, as rendering doesn't occur immediately after the code is read.

 e.g.